Circuito do Estoril: History

 Throughout the years, Estoril has had numerous problems with safety, failing safety inspections on more than one occasion.
 After the death of Ayrton Senna at the 1994 San Marino Grand Prix, a chicane was added which increased the circuit length to 4.360 km.
 Estoril sometimes has strong winds.
 Many teams were fond of using Estoril for winter testing.

 Estoril was dropped from the F1 calendar for the 1997 season, though it continued to play host to top-level single-seater, sports car and touring car events, including the FIA GT Championship, the DTM and the World Series by Renault.
 A new redesign of the parabolica turn which saw its length reduced to 4.182 km was implemented in 2000 in order to obtain FIM homologation.

 On 3 September 2000, the Autódromo do Estoril held its first Portuguese motorcycle Grand Prix, an event held annually.
 On 23 October 2005, the circuit hosted the third round of the first ever A1 Grand Prix racing season, with both races in the event being won by the French team.
 The track hosted Superleague Formula series events in 2008 and 2009.

 In 2020, due to rescheduling of major international sport series due to COVID-19 pandemic, Estoril hosted the final race of 2020 Superbike World Championship (after hosting the series in 1988 and 1993) and the final race of 2019–20 FIM Endurance World Championship (after hosting the series in 1987 and 2000).

+Layout history

 Lap records

-As of January 2023, the fastest official race lap records at the Circuito do Estoril are listed as:
+As of October 2025, the fastest official race lap records at the Circuito do Estoril are listed as: